CarlosCraveiro/personal_blog/content/posts/einstein_boltzmann_board/index.md

 Finish designing the wooden support I idealized for the board.

+Derive myself the frequency dependent gain of the instrumentation amplifier and improve the script to account for it.

-Improve the simulation to be able to easily modify and maybe reduce the manufacturing costs.
+Understand better the phenomena electronically to improve the simulation to be able to easily modify and maybe reduce the manufacturing costs.

 Improve the project's github repo documentation.